davidcontrerasaguilar/GREAT/README.md

 ---

+## About
+This repository contains the implementation and resources accompanying the research paper **“GREAT: A Group Recommender Evaluation and Analysis Tool”**.

+GREAT (Group Recommender Evaluation and Analysis Tool) is a domain-independent platform designed to capture and analyze structured user interactions during live group recommendation sessions.
+The tool shifts the focus from post-hoc performance evaluation to real-time modeling of user behavior, integrating interaction signals directly into the recommendation process.

+The repository provides an integrated environment that supports user profiling, interaction monitoring, and recommendation management in collaborative contexts.
+Specifically, it includes:

+An interaction-aware graphical interface that records a broad range of user actions (e.g., suggestions, views, favorites) within a collaborative filtering–based GRS;

+An interaction-based scoring mechanism that infers collaboration and leadership roles from live user behavior; and

+Scripts and configurations to reproduce the live-user study with 18 groups (72 participants), demonstrating how interaction patterns shape group dynamics, consensus formation, and satisfaction.

+The datasets section contains curated snapshots of the data used to simulate and evaluate the experiments.

+By releasing this repository, we aim to support further empirical research on the social and behavioral processes underlying group recommendation.

 ## ✨ Features
 GREAT provides a comprehensive environment for user profiling, interaction tracking, and recommendation management within collaborative settings.
 Its main features include:
 - ✅ Support for both group and individual recommendations